Wedding of Prince Harry and Meghan Markle: Titles

 Traditionally, royal princes have been awarded peerages prior to their marriages; this occurred with both of Prince Harry's uncles, the Duke of York and the Earl of Wessex, as well as his elder brother, the Duke of Cambridge.
 Hours before the wedding, Prince Harry was granted the titles Duke of Sussex, Earl of Dumbarton, and Baron Kilkeel, and Markle assumed the style "Her Royal Highness The Duchess of Sussex" upon marriage.

 Reactions

 The wedding was widely reported as being significant for its departure from tradition typically associated with the royal family and for its inclusion of African-American culture in the service.
 It was described as a "landmark for African Americans", for Black British, black and mixed-race women, and for the royal family itself.
 Other reports cited more limited impact, including that "Markle being biracial as opposed to African American impeded black people embracing her as one of their own".

 The wedding, particularly Markle's choice of dress, as well as the cake and flowers, were speculated to be influential of the choices of other British brides for their weddings.

+The wedding inspired a 2019 television film entitled, Harry & Meghan: Becoming Royal.